-- Theme one is to reposition the HACP's housing stock to compete in the local market, stabilize neighborhoods, improve operational efficiencies, and expand housing choices for low-income families. - Theme two is to promote self-sufficiency and independent living through a variety of enhanced services and policy adjustments.
-These programs and policies are designed to provide incentives to work for adult, able bodied, non-elderly heads of households and family members, and to promote social and academic achievement for children and youth.
-In addition to increasing economic self-sufficiency among assisted families, these programs and policies are expected to result in increased revenue for the HACP (increasing the cost effectiveness of federal expenditures) while increasing housing choices for families (with increased work and income they will have additional housing choices both within the HACP portfolio and within the larger housing market). - Theme three is to increase housing choices for low-income families through initiatives designed to increase the quality and quantity of housing available to households utilizing rental assistance and other available resources.
+- Theme one is to reposition the HACP's housing stock to compete in the local market, stabilize neighborhoods, improve operational efficiencies, and expand housing choices for lowincome families. - Theme two is to promote self-sufficiency opportunities that stimulate and motivate residents in LIPH and HCV to improve their living situations.
+A myriad of services and policy adjustments have been made to accommodate individuals that are considered able bodied, non-elderly and disabled family members alike.
+The HACP remains constant in helping families increase their economic independence through educational attainment, training, and certifications while making career changes that improve their trajectory in employment and careers.
+The HACP continues to measure its desired outcomes to align with HUD federal regulations and guidelines with cost effective measures. - Theme three is to increase housing choices for low-income families through initiatives designed to increase the quality and quantity of housing available to households utilizing rental assistance and other available resources.

 Since the initial HACP MTW Annual Plan was submitted in FY 2001, a major component of the HACP's MTW strategy has been to reposition the HACP's housing stock through a) preservation of successful developments and b) revitalization of distressed developments through strategic investments that integrate public housing properties with their surrounding neighborhoods catalyzing the expansion of public and private investments in revitalizing neighborhoods.
-The HACP has also introduced market-rate units into most of its traditional and non-traditional mixed-finance/mixed-income communities, such as Bedford Hill, Oak Hill, Garfield, Skyline Terrace, Larimer/East Liberty, and Allegheny Dwellings, to enhance their competitiveness and better integrate them into nearby neighborhoods.
+The HACP has also introduced market-rate units into most of its traditional and non-traditional mixed-finance/mixed-income communities, such as Bedford Hill, Oak Hill, Garfield, Skyline Terrace, Cornerstone Village (Larimer/East Liberty CNIG), and Allegheny Dwellings, to enhance their competitiveness and better integrate them into nearby neighborhoods.

 Initiated prior to MTW, through three (3) HOPE VI redevelopment projects and continued through the MTW Program, the HACP has achieved great success.
 A by-product of these redevelopment efforts is a reduced number of traditional, low-income public housing units.
-This has been balanced by the addition of new affordable units supported by tax credits, Project-Based Vouchers (PBVs), Project-Based Rental Assistance (PBRA), and new units rented at market rates.
-In some of the HACP's mixed finance/mixed-income developments, a portion of the market rate units are rented at levels affordable to some low-income persons, at 80% of Area Medium Income (AMI) households.
+This has been balanced by the addition of new affordable units supported by tax credits, Project-Based Vouchers (PBV), Project-Based Rental Assistance (PBRA), CNIG one-for-one replacement requirement, and new public housing units through new construction or acquisition/rehabilitation.
+In some of the HACP's mixed finance/mixed-income developments, a portion of the market rate units are rented at levels affordable to some low-income people, at 80% of Area Median Income (AMI) households.
 Traditional HCVs also support low-income families and occupancy of units available in the private market.
-It should be noted, the HACP efforts have also reduced housing densities in communities, providing mixed-income housing and housing with modern conveniences.
+It should be noted that the HACP efforts have also reduced housing densities in communities, providing mixed-income housing and housing with modern conveniences.

-The City of Pittsburgh experienced rapid growth in the technology and healthcare industries in recent years and this has resulted in high-end developers meeting the supply and demand of higher income residents moving into the region.
+The City of Pittsburgh has experienced rapid growth in the technology and healthcare industries in recent years and this has resulted in high-end developers meeting the supply and demand of higher income residents moving into the region.
 Neighborhoods once abundant with affordable market rate rents experienced a surge in pricing for both new and existing units.
 Low-income families, including those utilizing HCVs, have increasing difficulty locating affordable homes in neighborhoods of opportunity and are increasingly priced-out of additional neighborhoods as the market continues to shift.
 There is a lack of affordable units in the City of Pittsburgh that disproportionately affects families at and below 30 percent (30%) of AMI.